-Additional Information relating to the Corporation is on SEDAR at www.sedar.com.
-Securityholders who wish to obtain copies of the Corporation's financial statements and Management's Discussion & Analysis may contact the Corporation at Suite 3200, 715 - 5th Avenue SW, Calgary Alberta T2P 2X6 or call the Corporation at 1-403-262-5441.
+Additional information relating to the Company is on SEDAR at www.sedar.com.
+Securityholders who wish to obtain copies of the Company's financial statements and Management's Discussion & Analysis may contact the Company at Suite 3200, 715 - 5th Avenue SW, Calgary Alberta T2P 2X6 or call the Company at 1-403-262-5441.

-Financial information is provided in the Corporation's consolidated comparative financial statements and Management's Discussion & Analysis for its most recently completed financial year.
+Financial information is provided in the Company's audited consolidated comparative financial statements and Management's Discussion & Analysis as well as the Annual Information Form for its most recently completed financial year.